-Think coal demand’s on the decline because of climate change concerns?
+Think coal demand’s on the decline worldwide because of climate change concerns?
 Think current climate change policy proposals are good for third world countries?
 Think renewable energy can replace fossil fuels?
+Think the Oakland Bulk and Oversized Terminal‘s not a welcome addition to the coal industry?
 Energy Economist Tilak Doshi challenges your belief systems in his Forbes article called “In Coal We Trust: The Need For Coal Power In Asia”.

 Climate Change Policy, As Currently Offered, Is Not Good For Poor Countries

 The popular media, or what’s left of it, seems to think climate change policy, such as it is, is good for Asia.